groundhoggwp/groundhogg/README.txt

 = 2.7.7 (2022-09-29) =
 * ADDED New form visual drag and drop builder!
 * ADDED Upgrade path from the old form builder to the new one.
-* TWEAKED update the Gutenberg block to also be compatible with the new form builder.
+* TWEAKED Update the Gutenberg block to also be compatible with the new form builder.
+* TWEAKED Benchmarks will no longer process instantly when they are completed unless explicitly defined that they should.

 = 2.7.6.3 (2022-09-29) =
 * TWEAKED Moved enqueue next action logic from `Event_Queue::process()` to `Step::run_after()`